GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     Use the **-A+s**\ *new_width* to resize the output image to exactly *new_width* units.
     The default is to use what is set by :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` but you can append a new unit and/or impose different width and height.
-What happens here is that ghostscript will do the re-interpolation work and the final image will retain the DPI resolution set by **-E**.
+What happens here is that GhostScript will do the re-interpolation work and the final image will retain the DPI resolution set by **-E**.
     Alternatively use **-A+S**\ *scale* to scale the image by a constant factor.